MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 If you prefer to create your Azure RBAC-enabled target cluster interactively, follow these steps:

-1. Open a PowerShell window on the Azure HCI node or Windows server where you'll deploy the cluster.
+1. Open a PowerShell window on the Azure HCI node or Windows server where you deploy the cluster.

 1. Sign in to Azure by running the following command. using the `connect-azaccount -deviceauth` command.